emmerichmtm/XAIMOOShapley/README.md

 - These files are normalized and processed within the scripts to compute objectives, highlight regions of interest, and demonstrate explainability.

 ---
+## License

+This project is licensed under the [Creative Commons Attribution 2.0 Generic (CC BY 2.0)](https://creativecommons.org/licenses/by/2.0/) license.